 All art has at least three things: composition, color and form.
 Representational has, by definition, another component: the allusion of something representing reality.
 Abstract art is, as Frank Stella said, What you see is what you see.
 Remarkably this truth is what is most disconcerting to many.

 While some people may love abstract art, others may think of it as a talentless display.
 The abstract art way of breaking away from the representation of physical objects is what makes it different from other kind of artwork.
 In ways it shows a different side of an artist.
-Abstract art shows emotions that come from inside by using different colors, textures, shapes and forms.
+Abstract art shows emotions that come from inside by using different colors, shapes and forms.
 Abstract Art allows artists to let their creativity go free without having to worry about allusions.
 The abstract artist creativity allows them to take nothing and turn it into something.

 Abstract art requires the viewing beyond the three basics to see its beauty.
-We can ask ourselves what is my feeling about this piece and why and why and how do these colors and forms interact with each other to achieve an overall feeling?
+We can ask ourselves what is my feeling about this piece and why and how do these colors and forms interact with each other to achieve an overall feeling?
 Personalizing abstract art does something that is unique to the genre: it makes it contemporary to viewer.

 To appreciate non-representational art takes learning its theories and exposure to the style.
 Before I worked my first piece I read and studied for over 4 years.
 The two most important books I found were Kandinskys, Concerning the Spiritual in Art and Mondrian's, Color, Structure and Symbolism.
 Both books are classics in the theory behind non-objective work.
 Kandinsky and Mondrian had very different ideas and results.
 Exposure to the style is a difficult in the rural areas, bigger cities often have galleries and artist.
 Books would be an easy way to obtain exposure.